SMI/dicompixelanon/README.md

 * dcmaudit.py to review the results
 * dbtagged.sh to go back over the ones you tagged in dcmaudit
 * dicom_redact.py to actually redact images
+* dicom_pixel_anon.sh to perform OCR and redaction together for checking